Abhishek Bachchan's Cute Birthday Wish For Niece Navya Naveli: Mamu Loves You Very Much

 Sharing a cute picture, Abhishek wrote, "Happy birthday my Navya.
 Mamu loves you very much. #MyPartnerInKicks."

-Abhishek's birthday wish for his doting niece won the hearts of netizens.
+Abhishek's birthday wish for his doting niece won the hearts of the netizens.
 One of them commented, "Hb Navya your Mamu is sweetheart."
-Another one wrote, "Love u Navya happy birthday babu stay blessed mamu bhanji dono pyeare leg rhe ho.
+Another one wrote, "Love u Navya happy birthday babu stay blessed mamu bhanji dono pyeare leg rhe ho."

 Abhishek's sister and Navya's mother Shweta Nanda too wished her daughter by sharing a happy picture of her and wrote, "Happy Birthday Nablooz you light up every life you touch, and mine the most.
 Squeeze you Cheezu!
 Love you crazy loads."